netgen/local-development-setup/php/README.md

 they use you can check the list of processes (`ps` or `pstree` on the command line), or open the PHP-FPM status page for the specific PHP version, for example https://home.php73/status?full&html.

-If you don't have enough hardware resources, configure `pm` setting to `ondemand` and corresponding `pm.process_idle_timeout` to something like `15m`.
-That will ensure that worker processes get killed after idling for 15 minutes, and started again automatically when needed.
-When that happens, first request will be few hundred milliseconds slower, but subsequent requests will reuse existing workers without process initialization penalty.

 ## Configure PHP